premchander-revature/interviewquestions/DDL.md

 ------

-23.Write a query to adds a new column Location to the Employees_List table.
+23.Write a query to add a new column Location to the Employees_List table.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)